lucassklp/Rx.Http/README.md

 ## Consumers

-A consumer is defined as a service that follow a pattern for all requests.
+A consumer is defined as a service that have common behavior for the requests.
 You can encapsulate the logic of all those requests in a easy way.
 The main advantage of using consumers is to make a abstraction of the HTTP request and its implementation details, and only work with the results from it.

 ### Interceptors